 2001 World Trade Center New York, NY

-Deployment of medical responders to the World Trade Center Disaster.
-Staffing of treatment areas at Ground Zero, providing medical care for rescue personnel and construction workers.
+After the World Trade Center disaster, our medical team was at Ground Zero providing medical care for rescue personnel and construction workers.

 2000 Hurricane Allison